Cannabidiol IN IDAHO

 Consequently, people nowadays try to alleviate their chronic pains and other medical conditions with CBD products.
 This prompted several US states to adopt its legal consumption, especially due to the Farm Bill.
 After all, cannabidiol has been proven not to have the intoxicating psychoactive effects of tetrahydrocannabinol.

 Still, CBD Idaho remains to be strictly regulated under state laws.
 The Gem State is wary of the potential negative effects of THC found in marijuana.
 Thus, marijuana under Idaho Code has been strictly banned, but CBD from hemp oil is exempted from such restrictions.

-Is CBD the Same as THC?
+Is CBD and THC the Same Thing?

 Although cannabidiol and tetrahydrocannabinol may have similarities, their effects on the human body are completely different.
 Essentially, both are made with the same chemical formula, but their chemicals are arranged differently from each other.
 This structure difference will bring about different effects in the body once ingested.